peptide garden

 Type 2 diabetes mellitus (monotherapy)

 Where the evidence stands: The Phase 2 data is strong and well-published.
-Two Phase 3 topline readouts are now available — TRIUMPH-4 (obesity/OA) and TRANSCEND-T2D-1 (T2D monotherapy) — both from press releases, not peer-reviewed publications.
-We are still waiting for TRIUMPH-1 (the primary obesity trial), TRIUMPH-2 (T2D + obesity), TRIUMPH-3 (OSA), plus FDA regulatory review.
-The evidence will look very different in 12-18 months.
+Three Phase 3 topline readouts are now available — the pivotal TRIUMPH-1 (general obesity), TRIUMPH-4 (obesity/knee OA), and TRANSCEND-T2D-1 (T2D monotherapy) — and TRANSCEND-T2D-1 is now peer-reviewed in The Lancet.
+TRIUMPH-1 and TRIUMPH-4 remain press-release/conference data pending full publication.
+We are still waiting for TRIUMPH-2 (T2D + obesity), the dedicated TRIUMPH-3 (OSA) trial, plus FDA regulatory review.
+The evidence is maturing quickly, but retatrutide remains investigational.

 What the evidence shows